Thomas Pynchon: Other work and activities

-Media scrutiny of private life
+Personal life

-Relatively little is known about Pynchon's private life; he has carefully avoided contact with reporters for more than fifty years.
+Relatively little is known about Pynchon's private life; he has carefully avoided contact with reporters for more than fifty years, and refuses the spectacle of celebrity and public appearances.
 Only a few photos of him are known to exist, nearly all from his high school and college days, and his whereabouts have often remained undisclosed.

-A 1963 review of V. in The New York Times Book Review described Pynchon as "a recluse" living in Mexico, thereby introducing the media label with which journalists have characterized him throughout his career.
-Nonetheless, Pynchon's personal absence from mass media is one of the notable features of his life, and it has generated many rumors and apocryphal anecdotes.

 Around 1984, Pynchon wrote an introduction for his short story collection Slow Learner.
 His comments on the stories after reading them again for the first time in many years, and his recollection of the events surrounding their creation, amount to some of the author's only autobiographical comments to his readers.